 Injection Test: What are Primary and Secondary Injection Tests?

-Every circuit breaker has a trip unit for the protection of the device upon detecting overcurrent.
+Every circuit breaker has a trip unit to protect the device upon detecting overcurrent.
 Trip units allow accommodation of load circuit and use field interchangeable rating plugs.
-However, these units may become faulty, and overcurrent protective devices may fail at some point.
+However, these units may become faulty, and overcurrent protective devices may fail.
 To maintain the reliability and safety of such systems, you must execute well-planned injection tests in these air circuit breakers.

 Injection Testing for Circuit Breakers